quile/component-cljs/README.md

-(this is a fork of Stuart Sierra's [component](https://github.com/stuartsierra/component) library that builds for both Clojure and ClojureScript)
+(this is a fork of Stuart Sierra's [component](https://github.com/stuartsierra/component) library that builds for both Clojure and ClojureScript - do not contact Stuart about this; I am maintaining the ClojureScript library)

 If you lein install this, you can then add it as a dependency with version 0.2.3-CLJX.